Baluds/Halo/README.md

 ## What It Does

 ### Flash Protection
-Flash Guardian monitors videos on YouTube, TikTok, Twitter/X, Instagram, and Twitch.
+Halo monitors videos on YouTube, TikTok, Twitter/X, Instagram, and Twitch.
 When it detects rapid flashing (3 or more flashes per second), it immediately pauses the video and shows a warning overlay, helping protect photosensitive users from potentially harmful content.

 ### Text Summarizer
 Condenses long articles and blog posts into easy-to-read summaries using Google's Gemini AI.
 Helps users with ADHD/ADD quickly grasp key information without reading lengthy content.